neu-se/CS4530-Fall-2022/Assignments/project-overview.md

 Once teams have been formed, you and your team will decide what kind of new feature you would like to build.
 Your feature should be something that can be implemented within the timeframe allotted (5-7 weeks), and will be implemented in a fork of the main Covey.Town codebase.
-Given that you will be up-to-speed on the Covey.Town codebase (and have been introduced to TypeScript, React, NodeJS, and testing frameworks), and that you will have a team of four, we expect that the feature that you propose will be more complex than the feature implemented in the individual homeworks.
+Given that you will be up-to-speed on the Covey.Town codebase (and have been introduced to TypeScript, React, NodeJS, and testing frameworks), and that you will have a team of three or four, we expect that the feature that you propose will be more complex than the feature implemented in the individual homeworks.

 The project plan will focus on two sections:
 * User stories and conditions of satisfaction that describe the feature that you plan to implement.
 * Work breakdown: Map your user stories to engineering tasks.
-Assign each task to a team member (or pair of team members), provide an estimate for how long each task will take, a rationale for that estimate, and schedule those stories into 2 week sprints.
+Assign each task to a team member (or pair of team members), provide an estimate for how long each task will take, a rationale for that estimate, and schedule those stories into sprints.

 ### Creating a GitHub Repository
 Instructions for creating a GitHub repository for your team will be posted on Friday, October 21.
 Your team's code repository will build on the solution that we provide for the individual project.